andcho09/Connect4Trainer/README.md

 **Algorithm:**

-	given freshly analysed (but not scored) board b and player p
+	given freshly simple analysed (but not scored) board b and player p at depth d = 0

-	// check end condition, i.e. we won (or can at least execute a trap), or we're forced to play a column for each column c
+	// check end condition, i.e. we won (or can at least execute a trap), or we're forced to play a column if p has won
-		if c has win conditions
-			return p wins at c // end
+		return result: p wins at d
-		else if p forced to play c
-			return p forced to play c
 	end if
-	end for
+	if p forced
+		return (empty response implies we did not win) end if

 	// begin forced analysis
+	set forced analysis result
 	for each column c
 		if c unplayable
 			continue